bdietz/dlf-checklist/PITCHME.md

 - Iterate if/when necessary (version control, too)

 http://go.ncsu.edu/post-award_dmpchecklist
-Note: We created the draft checklist as google doc, but then we decided it was the ideal to share at least the early version of it.
+Note: We created our working draft in google doca, but then decided it was the ideal way to share early versions.
 One appeal, since we knew our version couldn't cover specifics of all users, is that researchers can add it to their own Drives and edit as needed.
 ---
 @title[Campus feedback]
 ### Campus Feedback
 - Institutional Review Board
 - Office of Research, Innovation, and Economic Development
-Note: We have shared with a limited audience to date.
-Our campus IRB reviewed it and advised that the checklist would be useful to use when researchers were completing the IRB application.
+Note: To date we have shared with a limited audience.
+Our campus IRB reviewed it and advised that the checklist would be useful for when researchers were completing their IRB applications.
 Their hope was tighter integration between DMP and checklist with IRB.
+Our Office of Research, Innovation, and Economic Development has also reviewed it.
 ---
 @title[Annotated copy]
 ### Public vs Annotated Copies